-- a Click Forward to configure JRE, or click Browse to select an existing JRE directory.
-You have the option to install another JRE package by clicking Install. - b When the installation is complete, click Forward. - 5 The Tomcat Configuration screen appears.
+- a Click Forward to configure JRE, or click Browse to select an existing JRE directory. - b When the installation is complete, click Forward. - 5 The Tomcat Configuration screen appears.
 This screen allows you to configure the amount of memory reserved for Tomcat.